Liverpool F.C.–Manchester City F.C. rivalry: Rivalry between managers

+Reaction

+Journalists and pundits have praised the quality of Liverpool and Manchester City's rivalry.
+Pundit and former Liverpool and England player Jamie Carragher describing it in 2022 as "the best we’ve ever had in English football...
+We've never had the two best teams and managers in the world together fighting it out."
+Pundit and former England player Gary Neville described it as "an exceptional rivalry in the terms of excellence and consistency".
+In the same year, the BBC noted that the two clubs "have produced a rivalry in recent years that has taken the standard of English football to another level."
+In 2023, the Manchester Evening News noted the particularly "heated" and "hostile" nature of the rivalry, and that "the clashes between the two clubs were now becoming season defining".

+Current players for the two clubs have also commented on the rivalry with each other.
+In 2023, Manchester City player Rodri said that "The rivalry is always there, no matter what the situation is of each team.
+It has always been a big rivalry in the last few years".

+A survey conducted in 2019 found that a large number of City fans consider Liverpool, not Manchester United, to be their club's biggest rivals.
+However, a survey conducted in 2023 found that Liverpool fans consider Manchester City to be their third biggest rivals, behind Manchester United and Chelsea, but ahead of Everton.

+A 19-year-old man, Kian Holt, was charged with tragedy chanting following a Premier League match between Liverpool and Manchester City at Anfield on 1 December 2024.
+Eight other men were also arrested on similar charges but released on bail.
+The chants referenced the 1989 Hillsborough disaster, which claimed 97 Liverpool fans' lives.

 Honours

-Historically, Liverpool has won more trophies than Manchester City, with the latter achieving a breakthrough success only in the 2010s, following their purchase by the Abu Dhabi United Group.
-Liverpool has 14 European honours to Manchester City's 1, but City have been more successful domestically in the modern era, winning six league titles since 2011, while Liverpool ended their 30-year title drought by winning the 2019–20 Premier League.

-Table correct as of 30 July 2022.

 Head-to-head

-The below table demonstrates the competitive results between the two sides (not indicative of titles won).
+The below table demonstrates the competitive results, excluding extra time/penalties, between the two sides (not indicative of titles won).
 League includes the Premier League, League Division One and League Division Two.
 The Lancashire Section and the War Leagues are not included.

 Matches

 The table below shows the matches played between Manchester City and Liverpool, separated by home, as in matches played at Manchester City's home stadium (following a nomadic embryonic existence, City resided at Hyde Road from 1887 to 1923, then Maine Road until 2003, and finally the City of Manchester Stadium from the 2003–04 season onwards) are shown in the left hand table and matches played in Liverpool's home stadium (Anfield) are shown on the right.
 Cup finals are typically played at a neutral location such as the England national football team home stadium (Wembley).